Moment map flows and the Hecke correspondence for quivers: Background results for quivers without relations

-There is a partial ordering on the strata given in \cite[Definition 3.6]{Reineke03} (analogous to that for holomorphic bundles described by Shatz in \cite{Shatz77}), and \cite[Proposition 3.7]{Reineke03} shows that the closure of each stratum $B_{\bf v^*}$ is contained in the union of all $B_{\bf w^*}$ such that ${\bf w^*} \geq {\bf v^*}$.
+There is a partial ordering on the strata given in \cite[Definition 3.6]{Reineke03} (analogous to that for holomorphic bundles described by Shatz in \cite{Shatz77}), and \cite[Proposition 3.7]{Reineke03} shows that the stratification has good properties in the sense that the closure of each stratum $B_{\bf v^*}$ is contained in the union of all $B_{\bf w^*}$ such that ${\bf w^*} \geq {\bf v^*}$.